CodeJediCheema/CodeJediCheema/README.md

-# Hi there, I'm Gaganrattan Singh 👋
+<h1 align="center">Hi 👋, I'm Gaganrattan Singh</h1>

-I'm a proficient and driven Front-End Software Developer with over 3 years of hands-on experience in constructing dynamic, adaptable, and responsive web applications.
-I specialize in using HTML, Tailwind CSS, JavaScript, React.js, and Redux frameworks to create high-quality, user-centric solutions.
+<h3 align="center">I'm a proficient and driven Front-End Software Developer with over 3 years of hands-on experience in constructing dynamic, adaptable, and responsive web applications.
+I specialize in using HTML, Tailwind CSS, JavaScript, React.js, and Redux frameworks to create high-quality, user-centric solutions.</h3>

 🌟 Here's a brief overview of my skills and experience: